 By the end of the seminar, students will be equipped to bridge the gap between sound economic ideas and viable policy solutions.
 They will learn not only from Indonesia’s successes, but also from its setbacks—gaining a deeper understanding of how political constraints, institutional weaknesses, and shifting coalitions shape what is possible in reform.

-Women, Peace and Security – From Policy to Action facilitated by Mme.
-Bineta Diop, CID Research Fellow (co-sponsored by the Carr-Ryan Center)
+Preventing Electoral Violence: Women, Peace and Security in Action facilitated by Mme.
+Bineta Diop, CID Senior Research Fellow (co-sponsored by the Carr-Ryan Center and the Women and Public Policy Program)

 Crisis and Reform in Practice: Indonesia’s Experience and Lessons from Emerging Markets, facilitated by Muhamad Chatib Basri, CID Visiting Scholar